Robert Drewe: Biography

-He has served as a member of the Literature Board of the Australia Council and the management committees of the Australian Society of Authors, the Sydney Writers' Festival and the Byron Bay Writers Festival.
+Drewe has been a member of the Literature Board of the Australia Council and the management committees of the Australian Society of Authors, the Sydney Writers' Festival, and the Byron Bay Writers Festival.

 In 2019 Drewe won the Colin Roderick Award for his book The True Colour of the Sea.
-The True Colour of the Sea was also shortlisted for the 2019 University of Southern Queensland Steele Rudd Award for a Short Story Collection at the Queensland Literary Awards.
+The True Colour of the Sea was shortlisted for the 2019 University of Southern Queensland Steele Rudd Award for a Short Story Collection at the Queensland Literary Awards.